 In January 2020, Japan-based Orix announced the beginning of their rental service to serve clients here with Tata Motors, responding to India's growing demand for passenger automobiles fuelled by economic growth.

 Tata Motors debuted its Nexon electric SUV in January, and now the company has devised a subscription scheme for it, allowing customers to rent it for a set monthly rate.
-In India, the notion of a car subscription model is still gaining traction, and Tata might utilise it to boost the potential for electric vehicles shortly.
+In India, the notion of a car subscription model is still gaining traction, and Tata might utilize it to boost the potential for electric vehicles shortly.

 This option is only accessible in five metro cities: Hyderabad, Mumbai, Delhi, Bengaluru, and Pune.